“Women’s Voices” Radio Program

 Improve Your Society Organization for Development and Peace

-To promote the role of youth in monitoring and advocating for improved public services in Taiz.
-The grantee will train youth on monitoring public services and citizen engagement, conduct weekly visits to the departments of education, water and sewage in three districts, produce quarterly monitoring reports, present its findings to local authorities and follow up, and hold public meetings to engage the community and stakeholders.
+To engage youth in promoting better governance of public services in Taiz.
+The grantee will train youth on tactics of advocacy and accountability in conflict zones, conduct weekly visits to the departments of water, sewage and sanitation in three districts, produce quarterly monitoring reports, present its findings to local authorities and follow up on action, and hold public meetings to engage the community and stakeholders.

 Oversight of Local Budget and Spending